mendix/BootstrapTooltip/README.md

 ## Typical usage scenario

-Add helptext to an inputfield.
+Add helptext to an inputfield on focus.
+Informative text for buttons on hover.

 ## Installation

 Import the widget to your project and add the Bootstrap Tooltip on a page.

+## Configuration
 Configure the properties to determine how the widget will behave in your application.

+Tip: Locate the widget as close to the target element as possible.
+(Preferably next to it)

 ## Features and limitations